Invariably, religious truth claims are based on the authoritative teachings of

 ground back in the early church is monstrous.
 Their minds immediately

-blanche at the idea that the disciples didn't understand the message of
+blanche at the idea that the disciples for the most part didn't understand the message of

 Jesus, the Good News, and that the growth of Christianity into the